Types of Pituitary Tumors

 • Vaginal dryness, leading to painful sex

-These tumors cause excessive TSH production, which causes the thyroid to produce too much thyroid hormone.
-TSH-secreting tumors are rare, but people who have them will have the symptoms characteristic of an overactive thyroid (hyperthyroidism):
+Thyroid-stimulating hormone secreting tumors are rare, but people who have them develop symptoms characteristic of an overactive thyroid (hyperthyroidism).

 • Anxiety